-Applicants may be admitted to the post bachelor’s MA or MA/PhD programs or to the post-master’s PhD program.
-Applicants admitted to the MA/PhD program must later undergo an internal interview to advance to the PhD program upon completion of the MA degree requirements.
+Applicants may be admitted to the post-bachelor¹s MA or MA/PhD programs or to the post-master’s PhD program.

 Applicants for the MA degree choose from one of three tracks: a general track, a track with specialized focus on the history of architecture, and a track with specialized focus on the history of Asian art and architecture.
 Applicants for the PhD degree choose one of two tracks: a general track (which includes students specializing in Asian and other non-Western art and architecture) and a track with specialized focus on the history of architecture.

-History of Art & Architecture admissions information can be found within this document.
+History of Art & Architecture admissions information can be found within this downloadable document.

 For additional information on applying to our graduate program, please visit The Graduate School of Arts and Sciences webpage.
 There you can find the online application form, financial aid and scholarship information, and contact information regarding the status of submitted applications.